rhel-labs/instruqt/rhel-system-roles-metrics/05-addanotherhost/assignment.md

   host.
 notes:
 - type: text
-  contents: Configure a playbook to install PCP on a new host and add it to be collected
+  contents: Configure a playbook to install PCP on a new host and configure it to
-    and monitored by the Grafana host.
+    be collected and monitored by the Grafana host.
 tabs:
 - title: rhel
   type: terminal